-nodes that are at most r hops away.
+On the other hand, the security of MLCE strongly depends on the location of the nodes in the topology.
+Indeed, nodes need to establish pairwise keys with all nodes that are at most r hops away.
 Given the layered structure, the assurance of privacy strongly depends on the position of the nodes in terms of hop-distance: the key agreement scheme should therefore depend on the topology of the neighborhood which needs to be securely discovered because of the lack of infrastructure.
-Securely discovering the neighborhood topology in turn requires security services because nodes should guarantee their claimed hop-distance to their neighbors and should not claim fake distances which would have an impact on the security of MLCE.
-In order to take into account the dependency between network topology and security, and in order to avoid running two separate protocols, one for neighborhood discovery and one for local key management, security associations should be locally bootstrapped along with a lightweight neighborhood discovery solution.
+Securely discovering the neighborhood topology in turn requires security services because nodes should guarantee their hop-distance to their neighbors and should not be able to claim fake distances which would have an impact on the security of MLCE.
+In order to take into account the dependency between network topology and security, and in order to avoid running two separate protocols, security associations should be locally bootstrapped along with a lightweight neighborhood discovery solution.

-Moreover, nodes can easily launch Sybil attacks [8] by simulating many different identities claiming different hop distances.
-In this case, one single node (the malicious node) simulating r identities and claiming different positions for each identity would receive one key per layer and would therefore easily decrypt the content of packets although it does not have the right to.
-Hence, a node should only have a unique unspoofable identity (pseudonym) and thus, a global mechanism of identity management has to be defined.
+Moreover, nodes can launch Sybil attacks [5] by simulating many different identities claiming different hop distances.
+In this case, one malicious node simulating ridentities and claiming different positions for each identity would receive one key per layer and would therefore decrypt the content of packets although it does not have the right to.
+Hence, a global mechanism that associates each node with a unique unspoofable identity (pseudonym) is required.

-Furthermore, as with the design of any communication protocol, the key management protocol should consider the regular attacks which can be classified as follows:
+Finally, as with the design of any communication protocol, the key management protocol should consider the regular attacks which can be classified as follows:

-- Passive attacks: malicious nodes only eavesdrop on communication; they do not take part in the forwarding process and therefore can only discover the content of the packets if those are not protected.
-Therefore protocol messages should be encrypted. - Active attacks: malicious nodes can either modify packets or launch replay or man-in-the-middle attacks.
-In the particular case of key management in MLCE, the goal of active attackers would be to discover a key by establishing security associations with a legitimate node without complying with the local topology.
-Pollution or other kind of attacks where nodes only aim at disrupting the protocol without gaining any advantage, are out of scope of this paper.
+- Passive attacks: malicious nodes do not take part in the forwarding process but they eavesdrop on communication.
+Therefore protocol messages should be encrypted. - Active attacks: malicious nodes can modify packets or launch replay or man-in-the-middle attacks.
+In the particular case of key management in MLCE, the goal of active attackers is to discover a key by establishing security associations with a legitimate node without complying with the local topology.
+Attacks aiming only at disrupting the protocol (e.g. pollution) with no security advantage, are out of the scope of this paper.

 To summarize, content-based opportunistic networking requires a local and self-organized key management mechanism.
 Nodes should establish key pairs with all nodes which are at most r hops away.
-Moreover, nodes should also be able to recognize the position of each node in order to achieve the security goals of MLCE, and therefore security associations should be bootstrapped along with neighborhood discovery.
-Finally, as with any regular protocol, the new key management protocol should be protected from regular network attacks.
+This implies that nodes should be able to determine the position of their neighbors and thus security associations should be bootstrapped along with neighborhood discovery.
+Moreover, as with any network protocol, the new key management mechanism should be protected against regular network attacks.